MOBY project

 Members

-Dr Jelena Petrovic, Principal Research Fellow
+Dr. Jelena Petrović, Principal Research Fellow

-Prof Dr Bojan Arbutina, Full Professor
+Prof. Dr. Bojan Arbutina, Full Professor

-Dr Gojko Gjurasevic, Retired Principal Research Fellow
+Dr Gojko Gjurasević, Retired Principal Research Fellow

 News